Does increasing the minimum wage reduce poverty in developing countries? Updated

 If the people earning the minimum wage are heads of low-income households, higher minimum wages are likely to reduce poverty.

-If low-income workers lose jobs and cannot find jobs because of a higher minimum wage, social safety nets for low-income households can protect against increased poverty.
+If low-income workers lose jobs and cannot find new jobs because of a higher minimum wage, social safety nets for low-income households can protect against increased poverty.

 Cons